-Salt Lake City is perhaps better known as place to visit in the winter, thanks to all the wonderful skiing.
-But all these hills and mountains that make Salt Lake City such a wonderful place to ski also make it a wonderful pace to hike.
-Plus, hiking is more budget-friendly vacation option than skiing.
+Salt Lake City is perhaps better known as a place to visit in the winter, thanks to all the wonderful skiing.
+But all these hills and mountains that make Salt Lake City such a wonderful place to ski also make it a wonderful place to hike.
+Plus, hiking is a more budget-friendly vacation option than skiing.

 The Most Affordable Places to Travel for Individuals

 In total eight cities overlap across our top 10 most affordable travel destinations for families and our top 10 most affordable travel destinations for individuals.
 The two cities that cracked the top 10 for individuals but not for families are Tucson, Arizona and Jacksonville, Florida.

 Jacksonville ranks as the 13th-most affordable travel destination for families and the ninth-most affordable travel destination for individuals.
 We estimate after factoring in hotels, car rentals, airfare and meals that a single person spending a three-day, three-night vacation in Jacksonville can expect to pay $968.

 The reason for the disparity between this city’s family ranking and individual ranking are the expensive flights.
 Jacksonville ranks in the top 20 for three of our metrics, but 40th for average air fare.
 Those flight tickets hurt a family of four more than an individual.